-The Hawai‘i Climate Commission is partnering with the UH Better Tomorrow Speaker Series (BTSS) to organize a series of informational events on climate action.
+The Hawai‘i Climate Commission partnered with the UH Better Tomorrow Speaker Series (BTSS) to organize a series of informational events on climate action from August 2021 through April 2022.
 The collection of events, titled “Hā O Ke Kai,” meaning “Breath of the Sea,” is paired with the Commission’s statewide conference series of the same name.
 It will coincide with planning for a strong Hawaiʻi presence at the upcoming United Nations Climate Change Conference.

 See our official press release of our partnership!